Michael Holohan

 Michael Holohan (born 27 March 1956) is an Irish composer.

 Biography

 Michael Holohan was born in Drumcondra, Dublin.
-He was educated at O'Connell's Schools, University College Dublin (BA, 1978) and Queen's University in Belfast.
+He was educated at O'Connell School, University College Dublin (BA, 1978) and Queen's University in Belfast.
 He studied composition with Jane O'Leary, Eric Sweeney and Seóirse Bodley.
 He also attended masterclasses by Messiaen, Iannis Xenakis, Pierre Boulez, Luciano Berio, and Helmut Lachenmann in France.

-Holohan was chairman of the Association of Irish Composers (AIC), 1987–9, and was later appointed chairman of the Droichead Arts Centre in Drogheda, where he lives since the mid-1980s.
+Holohan was chairman of the Association of Irish Composers (AIC), 1987–9, and was later appointed chairman of the Droichead Arts Centre in Drogheda, where he has lived since the mid-1980s.